The Dear Hunter: Act IV: Rebirth in Reprise (2015)

-On March 3, 2015 Casey Crescenzo announced that Act IV: Rebirth in Reprise was well underway and should be released by the end of 2015.
+On March 3, 2015, Crescenzo announced that Act IV: Rebirth in Reprise was well underway and should be released by the end of 2015.
 This was announced in conjunction with the Dear Hunter's live album that was released the same day.
 The live album, The Dear Hunter – Live, features songs from the string quartet tour from mid-2013.

 On June 16, the single "A Night on the Town" became available for streaming on the band's official website, and the album became available for preorder.
 On the preorder form, the release date of the album was said to be September 4, 2015.
 The album debuted at No. 39 on the Billboard 200 selling approximately 7,000 copies, both career highs for the band.
 The Dear Hunter then embarked on a Fall US Tour with bands CHON and Gates.

 Act V: Hymns with the Devil in Confessional (2016)

-On June 22, 2016 Casey Crescenzo announced via Facebook that Act V: Hymns with the Devil in Confessional was set for a September 9, 2016 release.
-The album debuted at #48 on the US Billboard 200 and #6 on the Independent Albums chart, becoming their 2nd best charting success so far.
+On June 22, 2016, Crescenzo announced via Facebook that Act V: Hymns with the Devil in Confessional was set for a September 9, 2016 release.
+The album debuted at No. 48 on the US Billboard 200 and No. 6 on the Independent Albums chart, becoming their 2nd best charting success so far.
 The band embarked on a month-long North American tour with Gavin Castleton and Eisley in late September, finishing with a show in San Francisco accompanied by Awesöme Orchestra.
 The show focused mainly on Act IV and V and a few tracks off the first Acts.
-In an interview with Pop Matters, Casey announced the next Dear Hunter record will be unrelated to the Acts.
+In an interview with Pop Matters, Crescenzo announced the next Dear Hunter record will be unrelated to the Acts.

 All Is as All Should Be (2017)

-On September 12, 2017, the Dear Hunter announced a headlining tour with the Family Crest and Vava.
+On September 12, 2017, the Dear Hunter announced a headlining tour with The Family Crest and VAVÁ.
 On September 13, the Dear Hunter announced a six track EP titled All Is as All Should Be.
 It was released on December 1, 2017 through Cave And Canary Goods.